dglazier/HASPECT6/tutorials/FinalStateExamples/jupy/README.md

 ## Prerequisits

-Assume HSCODE is set and rootrc is correct.
+Assume HSCODE is setand rootrc is correct.
 Assume CLAS12TOOL is set and Lz4 is compiled.
+For Hipo3 see https://github.com/dglazier/Clas12Tool/tree/mesonex

 setenv HSEXP $HSCODE/hsexperiments/clas12tool